matejdro/ComposeGridPerformance/README.md

 # ComposeGridPerformance

-The goal of this project is to demonstrate performance issues related to Compose grid performance.
+The goal of this project is to demonstrate performance issues related to Compose grid.

 To achieve best possible performance examples are kept as simple as possible, also:
 - verified in R8 release mode